Common Walkability Issues

 Note: we use the word footpath to describe the paved (with concrete, bitumen, or pavers) path, as opposed to the verge, which is the space between the road and the property boundary

 Footpaths are really important because they make it easier for people of all ages and abilities to walk.
-Unstable surfaces make it less safe for elderley and very difficult for those with prams or wheelchairs.
+Unstable surfaces make it less safe for elderly and very difficult for those with prams or wheelchairs.
 They also provide a better walking surface in the rain.

 Footpaths on both sides of the street provides options and means that people don’t have to cross the road to walk on a footpath.
 Busy areas should always have footpaths on both sides of the street.

-Fast traffic affects walking in three main ways:
+Vehicle speed and fast traffic affects walking in three main ways:

-- The faster a vehicle is going if it hits someone, the more damage it’s likely to do. [insert graphic of survivability]
+- The faster a vehicle is going if it hits someone, the more damage it’s likely to do.

 Lower speeds make it safer and more pleasant to walk.